 Topographical features, existing vegetation, adjacent structures, views and solar access must be considered in locating structures on the site.
-In addition to the requirements listed below, there are particular siting restrictions for Bane Bill Lots.
-The DC may, at its discretion, limit the siting of improvements on lots beyond the restrictions imposed by Sonoma County setback requirements, Restricted Private Areas, or View Corridor Reserves to assure compatibility with The Sea Ranch.
-(See section 6.5.1.)
+In addition to the requirements listed below, there are particular siting restrictions for Bane Bill

 6.3 HEIGHT

 Subject to more restrictive requirements of Sonoma County, height shall be measured from the highest natural grade adjacent to the main structure to the highest point of the roof or any projection thereof.
 Chimneys, vents and normal skylight enclosures are not included in the height measurement.
 Alternative methods of determining height limitations based on specific site conditions may be employed by the DC.